• Skip to primary navigation

 Add zucchini, cucumbers, yellow squash, and any other summer vegetables you have on hand.
 Cook for about 5-10 minutes until they are soft.

-A turquoise dutch oven with diced vegetables in chicken bone broth, cooking on the stove.
+A turquoise Dutch oven with diced vegetables in chicken bone broth, cooking on the stove.

 Turn off the heat, remove the thyme sprigs, and puree the soup with an immersion blender.